-These tags are the mostly used, as they are smaller in size easy to handle and cheap.
+These tags are mostly used, as they are smaller in size, easy to handle and cheap.
 Passive tags “powered up” by the RFID reader to transmit data.

 A passive tag is activated by the radio frequency (RF) scan (signal) of the reader.
-Rf signal (form of energy) induced electrical current which is small but enough for transmission of an ID number stored in chip.
+RF signal (a form of energy) induces electrical current which is small but enough for transmission of an ID number stored in a chip.

 Unlike passive tags, active tags need an on-board power supply (e.g., a battery), which enables them to transmit data at all times.

 Active tags also have both a microchip and an antenna.
-The chip of active RFID tags, are usually bigger in size and has greater abilities than the RFID chips of passive tags.
+The chip of active RFID tags, are usually bigger in size and have greater abilities than the RFID chips of passive tags.

 RFID readers are used to read data or unique ID information from RFID tags.
 This data or information is unique for every single TAG which cannot be copied.

-At whatever time RFID tags comes closer to its range (typically 10 cm for EM18 module), RFID reader module reads its unique ID and transmits it serially to the microcontroller.
-RFID reader has transceiver antenna mounted on it.
+At whatever time RFID tags come closer to its range (typically 10 cm for EM18 module), the RFID reader module reads its unique ID and transmits it serially to the microcontroller.
+RFID reader has a transceiver antenna mounted on it.

 This module can connect to any microcontroller based device which has UART communication or RS232.
 It gives UART/Wiegand26 output.
-Working frequency compatible for this module is 125 KHz of RFID tags.
+Working frequency compatible with this module is 125 KHz of RFID tags.

 Reader antenna converts electrical current into electromagnetic waves which are then radiated into space and can be received by the antenna of RFID tag.
 Then tag processes and returns electromagnetic waves into space, these waves contain tag information (i.e. its unique ID) which is received by the antenna of the RFID reader module and the reader converts these waves back to electrical current.
 This can be processed and decodes the data.